Detection and Analysis of Offensive Online Content in Hausa Language: Conclusion

 \section{Conclusion}

 Online social media platforms provide users with the opportunity to express their opinions, share messages, and socialise.
-Unfortunately, offensive and threatening content can make the online space toxic and unwelcoming.
-Although many detection strategies have been proposed, identifying cyberbullying-related content in low-resource languages is still a challenge.
-This study focused on the Hausa language, one of the most widely spoken Chadic languages, and contributed the following: \begin{itemize} \item The first annotated datasets consisting of offensive and threatening content to support downstream tasks in the Hausa language. \item Detection systems to identify offensive and threatening posts in the Hausa language. \item Insights from two sets of user studies about the impact of offensive and threatening online content \end{itemize} We found that some offensive and threatening content have subtle relationships with idiomatic expressions that are expressed in the local tone, making them difficult to detect.
-This underscores the need to engage native speakers and resources to better understand local conventions and demographics in order to effectively combat cyberbullying in the Hausa language.
+However, offensive and abusive content often make the online space toxic and unwelcoming.
+While many detection strategies have been proposed, identifying cyberbullying-related content in low-resource languages is still a challenge.
+With focus on the most widely spoken Chadic languages, Hausa, this study contributed the following: \begin{itemize} \item[-] The first annotated datasets consisting of offensive content to support downstream tasks in Hausa language. \item[-] Detection systems to identify offensive and abusive posts in the Hausa language. \item[-] Insights from two sets of user studies about the impact of offensive online content \end{itemize} We found that some offensive and abusive content have subtle relationships with idiomatic expressions that are expressed in the local tone, making them difficult to detect.
+This underscores the need to engage native speakers and resources to better understand local conventions and demographics in order to effectively combat issues that could amount to cyberbullying in the Hausa language.